-For green card and immigrant visa applications, the sponsor's income and assets must be enough to support the people who depend financially on the sponsor (also called household members or dependents), at 125% of the income level that the government believes puts a person into poverty.
-An exception is made for members of the U.S. Armed Forces, who need reach only 100% of the Poverty Guidelines levels when sponsoring someone for a green card.
+For green card and immigrant visa applications, the sponsor's income and assets must be enough to support all the people who depend financially on the sponsor (also called household members or dependents), at 125% of the income level that the government believes puts a person into poverty.
+In other words, U.S. immigration authorities will look beyond merely the number of immigrants.

-Once you have calculated the number of household members and dependents, refer to the Poverty Guidelines chart.
-In the far left column, locate the line showing the number of people for whom the sponsor is responsible.
+Once you have calculated the number of people who must be covered, refer to the Poverty Guidelines chart.
+In the far left column ("Sponsor's Household Size"), locate the line showing the number of people for whom the sponsor is responsible.
 Then look to the appropriate column to find how much the sponsor must show in income and assets.

-Assets (such as savings, houses, or cars) are counted at only one fifth their current market value, or one third if the immigrant is the spouse or child of a U.S. citizen.
+Assets are counted at only one fifth their current market value, or one third if the immigrant is the spouse or child of a U.S. citizen.
 And you must subtract out any debt liabilities, mortgages, and liens against the asset.

 USCIS also says that income the immigrant earns overseas cannot be counted, since the immigrant probably will not be able to keep such a job after coming to the United States.
 Finally, any income that the immigrant gained through unauthorized employment in the U.S. (with no legal right or USCIS permission to work) cannot be counted either.

 An experienced attorney can assist with the task of figuring out the fastest way for your family to immigrate to the United States, assess any issues with financial support obligations, and help prepare the paperwork and keep the case on track.